 Pipedrive; Pipedrive is a cloud-based software that helps manage client contacts, automation, lead management and communication tracking.
 The software offers a free trial for first-time users.

-Salesforce; Salesforce is a marketing automation software used to track and monitor customer service, commerce, service, IT, sales and marketing activities in a business or company alongside helping teams work from anywhere and keep in touch with customers.
+Salesforce; Salesforce is a marketing automation software used to track and monitor customer service, commerce, service, IT, sales and marketing activities in a business or company, alongside helping teams work from anywhere and keep in touch with customers.

 Freshworks; the software gives you a complete view of customers' interactions to deliver a personalized experience.
 This allows you to close deals faster with a 360-degree view of your customers.
-In addition, the marketing automation software has inbuilt tools, for instance, phone and email, dashboards, customizable visual reports, visual deal pipelines, intelligent workflow automation, artificial intelligence based on lead scoring.
+In addition, the marketing automation software has inbuilt tools, for instance, phone and email, dashboards, customizable visual reports, visual deal pipelines, intelligent workflow automation, and artificial intelligence based on lead scoring.

 Hubspot; Hubspot is a free CRM tool that gives real-time updates on your sales pipeline via virtual dashboards.
 The software supports many contacts but also does deal tracking.